Once you've created a Lookup Key for a table, you can use it to link records in one table to another.

 Linking Existing Data Tables

 To link a data table to another, navigate to the data table you want to link.
-In this example, we'll be connecting the Trainees table to a table of Trainings.
+In this example, we'll be connecting the School table to a table of Teacher Records.

 Click on the Design tab.

-This table already has several columns added, including Name of Training, Date of Training, and where it was held.
-To pull in individual trainee information from the Trainees table, click on (+) Add new column.
+This table already has several columns added, including the # years as a teacher, # years post-training, when the school year started, and where they are based.
+To pull in information about their school from the Schools table, click on (+) Add new column.

 In the popup, you can specify what the column should be called.
 Click on the dropdown for Type and select Table.
 You can now click on the Table dropdown and select which data table you would like to connect.

-You can now navigate to the Data tab to begin pulling information from the Trainees table to the Trainings table.
+You can now navigate to the Data tab to begin pulling adding data, including information stored in the "Schools" table.

 Click on (+) Add new row.